isomerpages/psd-publicservice/_faqs/Recruitment.md

 <p><strong>What do I do if my education or employment institution is not in the list?</strong>
 </p>
 <p>If you are unable to find your educational institution or employer in
-the 'Name of . . . .' list, after clicking the binocular icon, please check the 'Didn't find what you were looking for?' box and enter your educational institution's or employer's name.</p>
+the 'Name of . . . .' list after clicking the binocular icon, please check the 'Didn't find what you were looking for?' box and enter your educational institution's or employer's name.</p>
 <hr>